4closurefraud.org Owner Carol Asbury Accused of Running A Straw Buyer Operation

 Mr. Ferrer commended the investigative efforts of the IRS Criminal Investigation Division, Department of Financial Services, FBI, FDLE, U.S. Secret Service, and the Palm Beach County Mortgage Fraud Task Force.
 The cases are being prosecuted by Assistant U.S. Attorneys Stephanie Evans, Ellen Cohen and Carolyn Bell.

-An indictment is merely an accusation and a defendant is presumed innocent unless and until proven guilty.
+An indictment is merely an accusation and a defendant is presumed innocent unless and until proven guilty.”

-Asbury rose to prominence last May after she got upset that Judge Meenu Sasser in Palm Beach County was consistently ruling against her and other foreclosure defense attorneys in her circle.
-Asbury through her website 4closurefraud.org did a Glenn Beck style stunt and posted the contents of Judge Sasser’s mutual fund on the site.
-The fund contained stock holdings in several major banks.
-She and her webmaster, Michael Redman tried to assert Judge Sasser unfairly ruled against foreclosure defense attorneys because doing so would enhance the value of her mutual fund.
-Soon after posting this, they followed it up with another article claiming every judge in Palm Beach County is corrupt because the county’s pension fund has funds tied to the major banks.
+She and her webmaster, Michael Redman tried to assert Judge Sasser unfairly ruled against foreclosure defense attorneys.
+They claim doing so would enhance the value of her mutual fund.
+Soon after posting this, they followed it up with another article claiming every judge in Palm Beach County is corrupt.
+Why?
+They claim the county’s pension fund has funds tied to the major banks.

 This indictment isn’t the first time Asbury has been in trouble.
-In April of 2008, she was publicly reprimanded by the Florida Bar for misconduct:
+In April of 2008, she was publicly reprimanded by the Florida Bar for misconduct.

 Asbury also has a history of abandoning clients as she did with one of the clients I referred to her.
 I personally know of two others because I received calls from their new attorneys asking me questions about the reports I wrote that were in the file.

-These activists are nothing more than pissed off homeowners who are either unemployed or are retirees with nothing better to do with their time.
-They read the crazy stories about government conspiracy theories on the web then embellish them and then pass it along as fact.
-4closurefraud.org admin Michael Redman got caught doing this several times.
+4closurefraud.org got caught doing this several times.
 These activists will read a legal brief and then think they are a legal scholar.
-They have no background in the law, lending or finance but because of the power of their imagination coupled with reading too many comic books as a kid or are pumped up from watching too many made-for-TV empowerment movies on the Lifetime Channel, they now think they’re a super hero.
+They have no background in the law, lending or finance.
+Yet, their power of their imagination coupled with watching too many empowerment movies on the Lifetime Channel makes them believe they’re a super hero.

 Write A Comment